springernature/vpat/springerlink.md

 <td>
 The SpringerLink website contains content that is rendered in two separate designs.
 We are in the process of transferring all content from the older design to the newer design.
 <br><br>
-Pages rendered in the <strong>older</strong> design (currently Journals, and ancillary pages such as search, indexes, and account management) may use unsemantic markup, including inadequate, misleading, or incorrectly-applied landmarks.
+Pages rendered in the <strong>older</strong> design (currently journals, and ancillary pages such as search, indexes, and account management) may use unsemantic markup, including inadequate, misleading, or incorrectly-applied landmarks.
 Some UI controls (e.g. "next" and "previous" pagination controls on search results pages) lack accessible names.
 Pages may omit level one headings.
 <br><br>
-On pages rendered in the <strong>newer</strong> design (currently Articles, Chapters, Books, Book Series, Reference Works, and Reference Work Entries), we generally use progressive enhancement techniques and semantically-correct markup so that information, structure, and relationships can be understood independently of presentation.
+On pages rendered in the <strong>newer</strong> design (currently articles, chapters, books, book series, reference works, reference work entries, and collections), we generally use progressive enhancement techniques and semantically-correct markup so that information, structure, and relationships can be understood independently of presentation.
 <br><br>
 We make use of WAI-ARIA roles to support landmarks, and use WAI-ARIA roles and properties when required for more complex functionality such as popup menus and dialogs.
 <br><br>